SchneiderElectricCloud/orbit-samples-dotnet/README.md

 ### Sample Orbit Event Listener Service

 Demonstrates how to listen and react to ArcFM Mobile task events.
-See SampleOrbitEventListenerService/README.md for additional details.
+See the project [README](https://github.com/SchneiderElectricCloud/orbit-samples-dotnet/tree/master/SampleOrbitEventListenerService) for additional details on how to customize and install.

 ### Orbit Core Samples